Multicellular life exploits four architectural strategies that are also emerging

 in multicellular computing.
 These strategies are rare in single cell organisms yet

 are universal in multicellular organisms.
 They evolved together and

 work seamlessly together.

 |Biofilms, are cooperative groups of single-cell organisms that specialize temporarily according to "quorum" cues from neighbors.
 In contrast, cells in true multicellular organisms specialize (differentiate) permanently during development of the organism.||Many computers, especially PCs, retain a large repertoire of unused general behavior susceptible to malware attack.
 Specialization is common, however, in embedded machines, cell phones, PDAs, etc. Biology suggests that specialization in computing will become increasingly common|

 |Cells in multicellular organisms communicate with each other via messenger molecules, never via DNA.
 The "meaning" of cell-to-cell messages is determined by the receiving cell, not the sender||Executable

-code is the analog of DNA.
-Most PCs permit download of executable
+code is the analog of DNA. many computers, permit download of executable

 Biology suggests this should be taboo.
 The meaning of messages must be

 |An organisms identity, or "self" is defined by a stigmergy structure||Metazoans and biofilms build extracellular stigmergy